Feast of All Souls, Tuesday 2ndNovember

 Click the Button below for latest Hse News re Covid -19

-Saturday: 7.30pm Tomhaggard September 25th.
-We pray for all the sick of the Parish.
+Oct.
+23rd: We pray for all members of the RNLI.

 Weekday Mass Tuesday to Friday inclusive at 10am daily